fxadecimal/noaas-notes-as-a-service/README.md

 # Notes-as-web-service (NoAAS)

-Fun little sunday project to create a little web service for playing notes over a restAPI
+Fun little sunday project to create a web service for playing notes over a REST api

 ```sh
 # quickstart: